Chinese information operations and information warfare: Cognitive warfare in Hong Kong exploiting Japanese aversion to demonstrations

+Philippines

+In 2025, journalists reported that the Chinese Embassy in the Philippines had allegedly contracted a Makati-based marketing firm, InfinitUs Marketing Solutions—whose five executives reportedly include two Chinese nationals—to operate inauthentic social media accounts amid tensions over the West Philippine Sea.
+Leaked internal documents indicated that the operation involved roughly 300 Facebook accounts and 30 X accounts, managed by a team of operatives using fabricated online personas to disseminate pro-China messaging, defend Chinese actions, and criticize Philippine officials and the United States–Philippines alliance, with the stated goal to "change the overall negative perception of Filipinos about the Chinese and China."

+Influence operations on the Chinese Filipino community

+In a March 21, 2026 forum, global security expert Ray Powell of the Sealight Foundation alleged of influence operations on the Chinese Filipino community.
+He mentioned a directive from the Chinese embassy urging the Chinese Filipino media outlets to "cooperate closely with the embassy, and carry forward patriotism and love for the homeland".
+According to Powell, this "homeland" was not the Philippines.
+He also claimed that 5,000 mainland Chinese teachers had been sent to Chinese Filipino schools in the country.
+According to Powell, it was part of the "blood transfusion plan" being carried out by the "Philippine Chinese Education Research Center".
+He clarified that their research only aimed to prevent the "hostile foreign state" from taking over and exploiting these Chinese Filipino institutions and is not meant to target the Chinese Filipino community as a whole.

 Russian invasion of Ukraine

 During the Russian invasion of Ukraine, state news agency Xinhua and other Chinese state media outlets paid for digital ads on Facebook amplifying pro-Kremlin disinformation and propaganda after Meta Platforms banned Russian state media advertisement buys.
 In March 2022, China Global Television Network repeated unsubstantiated Russian claims of biological weapons labs in Ukraine.
 The CCP-owned tabloid Global Times also echoed Russian state media claims that the Bucha massacre was staged.

+The Taiwanese Doublethink Lab assessed that Chinese disinformation networks had actively recycled Russian disinformation related to the war and that Chinese censors had even temporarily backed off on restrictions to enable these operations.
+For example, removing filters around "Nazis" to allow Russian disinformation focusing on the ties of Ukrainian units to Nazis and/or Neo-Nazis.

 2017 China–India border standoff

 The Times of India reported that during the 2017 Doklam standoff China used information operations against India.
 Chinese state media asserted that the People's Liberation Army was preparing for combat by shifting substantial quantities of hardware and vehicles closer to Tibet's Sikkim frontier.
 Indian officials, however, maintained that there had been no unsettling troop movements south of the Tsangpo River in Tibet.
 Many analysts saw Beijing's reports as a deliberate psychological tactic designed to compel New Delhi to withdraw its forces from the Doklam Plateau in Bhutanese territory, where soldiers from both sides had remained locked in a tense standoff for over a month.